 The Act aims to increase transparency in the governance of broadcasting in Ireland, thereby promoting legitimacy, accountability and fair procedures in the provision of high-quality, diverse and innovative programming.
 Particular functions under the Act relate to the BAI’s oversight of public service broadcasters and the allocation of public funding.

-Further information about the BAI is contained in the BAI Strategy Document which can be accessed through the documents section.
+Further information about the BAI is contained in the BAI Strategy Document.